MicrosoftDocs/supply-chain-center/articles/use/supply-and-demand.md

 > [!Video https://www.microsoft.com/videoplayer/embed/RE5azzg]

+## SDI Landing Page
+SDI landing page consists of favorite KPI’s and supply chain maps.
+The user can choose any three KPI’s from the persona pages.
+The user can choose all three favorite KPI’s from one persona or from multiple persona pages.
+The user must click on the pin icon  on the top right corner of the KPI’s in the persona pages to add it as favorite KPI’s on the landing page.

 ## Available KPIs

 The **On time in full** (**OTIF**) and **Commitment shortage** KPIs measure the performance of vendors (suppliers), and the general trend of their performance is visualized in the line chart. **OTIF** shows how often the suppliers are delivering the purchase orders in full and on time as requested.